Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

 \subsection{Effect of Implicit Credit Assignment}

-As stated in Section \ref{Review}, DACC is able to implicitly learn credit assignment across agents.
-To demonstrate this point, we plot the value loss for critic networks in Fig. \ref{fig:value_loss}.
-We can observe the independent critic networks of IAC have the maximum bias of estimate, because the fully decentralized agent in IAC cannot capture the other agents changing their behaviour during training.
+As discussed in Section \ref{Review}, DACC can implicitly learn credit assignment across agents.
+To demonstrate this, we plot the value loss for critic networks in Fig.~\ref{fig:value_loss}.
+We observe that the independent critic networks in IAC exhibit the highest estimation bias, as the fully decentralized HEMSs in IAC cannot account for the dynamic behaviors of other HEMSs during training.

-Due to the centralized critic, the value loss of DACC is relatively smaller than that of IAC.
-However, the estimate for value function is highly unstable during training.
-This can be explained as follows.
-The centralized critic of DACC takes the observations of all agents, thus it cannot rapidly adapts the change of global reward when one specific agent changes the behaviour.
+DACC, with its centralized critic, shows comparatively smaller value loss than IAC.
+However, the estimate of the global value function remains highly unstable during training.
+This instability arises because DACC's centralized critic processes observations from all HEMSs, making it slow to adapt to changes in the global reward when any single HEMS adjusts its policy.

-In contrast, all agents cooperatively estimates the global value function with distributed critic networks in DADC.
-The individual value function can be learned with the end-to-end training.
-Therefore, we can observe from Fig. \ref{fig:value_loss} that the value loss for DADC is much smaller than that for IAC and DACC.
-This demonstrates the effect of implicit credit assignment in DADC.
+In contrast, DADC enables all HEMSs to cooperatively estimate the global value function through distributed critic networks, allowing each individual value function to be learned via end-to-end training.
+In Fig.~\ref{fig:value_loss}, DADC achieves a much lower value loss than IAC and DACC, highlighting the effectiveness of implicit credit assignment in DADC.
+This finding partially explains why DADC performs on par with DACC, despite the cloud receiving considerably less information from each household.